 The increased intra-articular pressure during the inflammatory reaction can also decrease perfusion of the epiphysis, leading to avascular necrosis.
 Long-term, untreated septic arthritis can lead to joint fibrosis, bony alkalosis, bone destruction, and joint deformity.

 With appropriate treatment, patients generally have good outcomes.
 Possible complications of septic arthritis include contracture, growth disturbance, and avascular necrosis.
 Patients who have recovered from septic arthritis should be monitored radiographically for sequelae of infection, particularly in cases of septic arthritis of the hip.

 Transient synovitis is self-limited inflammation of the synovium.
 It can occur in any large joint, however it most commonly occurs in the hip.

 The pathophysiology of transient synovitis is poorly understood, however there is thought to be a link between transient synovitis and antecedent viral infections.
-Patients often have a history of an antecedent upper respiratory infection.
+Patients often have a history of a recent upper respiratory infection.

-The annual incidence of transient synovitis in children ages 1 to 13 is 0.2%.
+The annual incidence of transient synovitis in children ages one to thirteen is 0.2%.
 It is more common in boys than girls, with a ratio of 2:1.
 The average age at presentation is six.
 Transient synovitis is the most common cause of hip pain in children.

 In transient synovitis, patients typically present with joint pain and a limp.
 If the lower extremity is involved, patients may refuse to bear weight on the extremity.
 On physical exam, patients are usually afebrile and generally do not appear ill.
 On examination of range of motion of the affected joint, pain tends to be most severe at the extremes of motion and minimal in the middle of the range of motion arc.